jyrimatti/lahteenmaki.net-blog/functional-programming-in-java.rst

 meta-utils
 ----------

 The main point of meta-utils is that Java, as it is, is missing some structures needed to practice functional programming in a light-weight syntax.
-We programmers, however, already have these structures inside our minds, so generating them during compilation shouldn't bring any mental overhead.
+We programmers, however, already have these structures inside our minds, so generating them during compilation shouldn't bring much mental overhead.

 Think about some Java structures.
 Java has ``functions``: